mirandamon/Codepath-Flicks/README.md

 - [X] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [X] User sees a loading state while waiting for the movies API.
 - [X] User can pull to refresh the movie list.
-- [ ] User sees an error message when there's a networking error.

 The following **optional** features are implemented: